viant/dbsync/README.md

 <img src="insert_strategy.png" alt="insert strategy" width="40%">

-In case when source and dest dataset are discrepant and source ID is greater than dest ID, synchronizer takes dest max id, to check if up to that ID both dataset are equal, if so it uses INSERT strategy and transfer only source data where source ID is greater then dest max ID.
+In case when source and dest dataset are discrepant and source ID is greater than dest ID, synchronizer takes dest max ID, to check if up to that ID both dataset are equal, if so it uses INSERT strategy and transfer only source data where source ID is greater then dest max ID.